www.davesanimation.com © ~ David Campbell

 This is trailer footage taken from promotional material that I made for Crytek's Crysis 2.
 I was tasked with cleaning up full mocap on human characters, setting up cameras in 3DS Max and replicating that inside CryEngine, setting up helicopter models inside CryEngine, and animating all the alien characters that you see in the footage above.
 Characters were animated/cleaned up on custom rigs made by Crytek.

 This was an anim that I made with the intention of exporting to Unreal Engine.
-As such, while the anim flows as one piece here, it was intended to be broken down to be exported in individual parts, hence why I have the jump and stumble, hanging idle, and recovery animation.
+As such, while the anim flows as one piece here, it was intended to be broken down to be exported in individual parts, hence why I have the jump, the stumble, and the hanging idle.
 All footage and animation is by me, on a CAT Rig I also made.

 While animating, I found it difficult to develop such pieces without having the facial tools available in Max, so I made my own series of morph targets to use for rough facial animation, before animating final facial anim later inside SFM.
 Before SFM released, I tried animating a few characters inside of Max with my own custom rigs to see how well it could work (https://www.youtube.com/watch?v=PfGUGGOUx_0).